 Greenway, as identified by the many opposition comments received during the Issues & Options stage.
-1731 Lodge Mill Co Ltd. Site Allocations Omission Site (Lodge Mill HEL/256) (Lodge Mill) Following our phone conversation this morning, I have attached a file showing a map of the land which was the site of Lodge Mill.
+Lodge Mill Co S Site Allocations Omission Site (Lodge Mill HEL/256) (Lodge Mill) Following our phone conversation this morning, I have attached a file showing a map of the land which was the site of Lodge Mill.
 The land is currently vacant brownfield land and I would like you to consider adding it to the local plan as possible future residential development land.
 I am not aware of any constraints on the land which would prevent this.
 If you need any further information then please can you let me know.
 [Map provided] The site was considered in the Council's Strategic Housing (and Employment) Land Availability Assessment and considered 'developable' The site is now included in the Proposed Submission Local Plan as proposed housing allocation HS1/35.
-1724 Mr M Henderson Site Allocations Omission site (Red Lees Road HEL/092) INTRODUCTION This statement is submitted in response to the Burnley Local Plan Preferred Options consultation document which has been put out to public consultation in accordance with the Council's Statement of Community Involvement.
+Mr M S Henderson Site Allocations Omission site (Red Lees Road HEL/092) INTRODUCTION This statement is submitted in response to the Burnley Local Plan Preferred Options consultation document which has been put out to public consultation in accordance with the Council's Statement of Community Involvement.
 The consultation period runs from 15 July to 26 August 2016.
 The Council's proforma comment form has also been completed and is separately attached as part of this submission.
 The purpose of this submission is to seek the inclusion of the objection site as land allocated for new housing.
 In the Preferred Options publication, the objection site is not allocated for any development and lies outside, although adjacent to, the designated urban area.
 THE SITE AND PROPOSAL The site the applicant wishes to promote (the objection site), is shown outlined in red on the attached plan at document 1.
 The site is situated on the east side of Red Lees Road, on the east side of the Burnley conurbation, about 2.5 kilometres to the east of the town centre.
 It is open grassland with a substantial tree frontage alongside Red Lees Road with some individual trees within the centre of the site.
 There is a private road that crosses the site through the middle that serves Hollins Hall, a group of listed properties situated to the immediate east of the site.
 The site has a road frontage onto Red Lees Road of some 158 metres.
-To the immediate east of the site is the main tree lined private access to Hollins Hall.
+To the immediate east of the site is the main tree lined private access The site was considered in the Council's Strategic Housing (and Employment) Land Availability Assessment and considered 'developable' The site is in a sustainable location.
+Site considered along with a number of sites off Red Lees Road.
+Development not considered to be preferred on the northern side of Red Lees Road.
+Further information about the Council's process for selecting sites is set out in the Site Allocations background paper.